intel/kubevirt-gfx-sriov/docs/manual-install.md

 ## Uninstall

-1. To uninstall all components you can run command below or you can specify which component to uninstall.
+1. To uninstall all the components you can run the command below or you can specify which component to uninstall.

    *Note: Get help on `setuptools.sh` by running `setupstool.sh -h`*
    ```sh